 Adopting a Rabbit – The Process

 Rabbits are social little animals, and so need to be homed in pairs or groups.
-We therefore don’t allow adoption of a single rabbit unless you have another one at home to bond it with.
+We therefore don’t allow adoption of a single rabbit unless you have another one at home to bond it with (pair it with).

-We can bond one of our rabbits with your existing rabbit but your rabbit must be vaccinated against Myxomatosis/RHD1 and the new fatal rabbit disease RHD2 before we can do that.
-We also have pairs of rabbits or pairs of guinea pigs that are already bonded and ready for homing.
+We can bond one of our rabbits with your existing rabbit but your rabbit must have been vaccinated against Myxomatosis/RHD1 and the new fatal rabbit disease RHD2 before we can do that.
+It must also be neutered.
+We also have pairs of rabbits that are already bonded and ready for homing.